sian-rd/coding_materials/setup_notes/deployment_notes.md

 6. Go onto your GitHub account in the browser and click 'Settings' and 'Pages' (left menu).
 You should see a message under the heading 'Pages' that says 'Your GitHub Pages site is currently being built from the gh-pages branch'.
 When this is complete your project will be live at: https://USERNAME.github.io/REPO-NAME/
 (swap in your username and repo name)

+## Making a Change and Publishing the Update

+If you make a change to your project and want to deploy the latest version, push all your changes to GitHub and run `npm run deploy` again.
+(It can take some minutes for the update to appear on the page.)